BESSER-PEARL/BESSER_WME_standalone/README.md

 To use Redis, set the environment variable `APOLLON_REDIS_URL` to the URL of the Redis database.

 > [!IMPORTANT]
-> Apollon Standalone requires the Redis JSON module to be enabled.
+> BESSER WME Standalone requires the Redis JSON module to be enabled.
 [Read the documents](https://redis.io/docs/latest/develop/data-types/json/) to learn how to enable the JSON module.

 ```bash
 APOLLON_REDIS_URL=redis://[[username]:[password]@][host][:port]